kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 *Writing*: For assistance with all stages of writing, book an appointment with a peer tutor on Moodle: [https://lib.davidson.edu/Writing](https://lib.davidson.edu/Writing).

-*Tech Support:* Data CATS are students who can help with data cleaning, website creation, and GitHub questions.
-Their primary role is data cleaning, but a few of the Data CATS staff have prior experience with website building and GitHub.
-Students who I personally know have expertise in these areas (since they're prior students or researchers): Kerem Atas, Patrick Grimes, Yurdanur Yolcu, Jack Schwanewede.
-Other Data CATS staff who may be able to help: Jordan Whitehouse (hi, Jordan!), Hakan Bora Yavuzkara, Mohamed Mostafa. **Data CATS are available in Chambers 3146 from Sunday through Thursday, with an afternoon shift from 2pm to 4pm, and an evening shift from 7pm to 9pm.**
+*Tech Support:* [Data CATS](https://davidsoncollege-datacats.github.io/DataCATS-site/) are students who can help with data cleaning, website creation, and GitHub questions.
+Their primary role is data cleaning, but a few of the Data CATS staff have prior experience with website building and GitHub. **Data CATS are available in Chambers 3146 from Sunday through Thursday, with an afternoon shift from 2pm to 4pm, and an evening shift from 7pm to 9pm.
+You can also book individual appointments with specific consultants through the [website](https://davidsoncollege-datacats.github.io/DataCATS-site/).**

 **Statement on Diversity and Inclusivity**
 *Adapted from Lynn Hernandez, Behavioral and Social Sciences, School of Public Health, Brown University.*